 I went to Hantz’s modest start up farm and was surprised to the find the fringes of the lots piled high with tires, fenders and other discarded auto parts.
 Finding this curious, I approached a neighbor digging in his garden and asked him about it.

-That little story speaks volumes about where Detroit has been and where it’s going.
-While Hantz is facing the usual uphill battle against Detroit’s bureaucracy and has been obliged to scale back his ambitions for now, he is not giving up.
+That story speaks volumes about where Detroit has been and where it’s going.
+While Hantz is facing the usual uphill battle against Detroit’s bureaucracy and has been obliged to scale back his ambitions, he is not giving up.
 Neither are the Capuchin Brothers of St. Joseph nor the committed agriculturalists at the Urban Farming Campaign.
-Little by little, they are gaining a foothold in a long term effort to revitalize the City of Detroit through the introduction of urban agriculture, and their efforts are gaining attention outside the Motor City.
+Little by little, they are gaining a foothold in a long term effort to revitalize the city through the introduction of urban agriculture.

-The growing urban agriculture movement sees Detroit as a test case.
+The growing national urban agriculture movement sees Detroit as a test case.
 Detroit has everything an ambitious agriculturist needs: good soil, access to fresh water, adequate rainfall and plenty of available land.
-The potential for producing a poster child for successful urban agriculture is greater in Detroit than any other urban environment in North America.
-Pioneers in the movement are drawn there.
+The potential for producing a poster child for successful urban agriculture is better in Detroit than any other urban environment in North America.

 Even if the teach-a-man-to-fish initiatives devoutly hoped for by the Capuchin brothers do not come to fruition, urban agriculture is likely to be adopted by a breed of newcomers arriving in Detroit to carry the effort forward.
-In other words, for the first time in a long time people will actually be moving into Detroit rather than out.
-And at last, Detroit will be able to say it is experiencing growth.
+In other words, for the first time in a long time people will actually be moving into Detroit rather than out of it.
+And at last Detroit will be able to say it’s seeing new growth.